Volker Burkert: Early research

-Burkert has authored and co-authored over 500 scientific articles and has over 56,000 citations.
-In his early years of research, he studied nucleon excitations involving high energy polarized electron beams and spin-polarized hydrogen and deuterium targets.
-At the Bonn University electron accelerator, Burkert developed an electron-spin polarimeter to map the energy and strengths of several depolarizing resonances induced in the electron beam during the acceleration process in the synchrotron.
-The results enabled designing compensating measures to keep the polarization value high during the acceleration process as required for scientific experiments.
+His early research focused on nucleon excitations using high-energy polarized electron beams and spin-polarized hydrogen and deuterium targets.
+At the Bonn University electron accelerator, Burkert developed an electron-spin polarimeter to measure the energy and strength of depolarizing resonances induced in the electron beam during synchrotron acceleration.
+The results enabled compensating measures that maintained high polarization during acceleration, as required for polarized-beam experiments.